disclaimer

 It is important to note the following when applying for a marriage license.

-• Oklahoma prohibits marriage of close blood relatives
+• Oklahoma prohibits the marriage of close blood relatives

 • An applicant must not be below 16 years

-• Individuals below 18 must have parental consent or an order from a juvenile court.
+• Individuals below 18 must have written parental consent or a written order from a juvenile court.

 • Only marriages officiated by authorized persons (this includes judges, court clerks, and ordained clergy) are legal.